Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 ## Enabling

-To enable and use the Error logging Type you use [`Enable-PodeErrorLogType`](../../../../Functions/Logging/Enable-PodeErrorLogType), supplying a logging Method - such as the [Terminal](../../Methods/Terminal) Method.
+To enable and use the Error logging Type you use [`Enable-PodeErrorLogType`](../../../../Functions/Logging/Enable-PodeErrorLogType), supplying one or more logging Methods - such as the [Terminal](../../Methods/Terminal) Method.

 When Pode logs an error, the information being logged is as follows: